-The SCNV Collegiate Scholarship program has been established to assist eligible SCNV members who are graduating high school seniors intending to pursue a college education during the upcoming academic year.
-The scholarship(s) are intended to honor skaters who have shown dedication to the sport of figure skating by testing and/or competing, or for those who represent SCNV through maintaining a skating training regimen, who set consistent standards of good citizenship and sportsmanship, and who achieved academically.
-The SCNV Collegiate Scholarship program is also intended to promote long-term membership in SCNV and to encourage figure skating after high school.
-The scholarship(s) will be offered for full-time undergraduate study at an accredited institution of the student’s choice
+The Honor and John Johnson (HJJ) Collegiate Scholarship assists eligible SCNV members who are graduating high school seniors who intend to pursue college full-time at an accredited institution during the upcoming academic year.
+Each scholarship is intended to honor a skater who represents SCNV and has shown dedication to the sport of figure skating through testing, competing, and/or maintaining a skating training regimen, and who sets consistent standards of good citizenship and sportsmanship, while achieving academically.
+The HJJ Collegiate Scholarship program is also intended to promote long-term membership in SCNV and to encourage figure skating after high school.
+All correspondence and award agreements will be generated from the personal information submitted below.

 Applicants must satisfy the following:

 - Be a Primary Member (full or associate) of SCNV in the current year and the two previous years;

 - Demonstrate club commitment as a figure skater, such as subscribing to Club Ice, participating in Junior Board, or participating with Virginia Ice Theatre or National Blades teams;

 - Be a member in good standing with U.S. Figure Skating;

 - Be a high school graduating senior; and